addr2data/aws-certification-prep/README.rst

 ------------
 The following table shows two things:

-	- Which AWS services are currently in scope for this project.
+	- Which AWS services are currently in scope for the project.
 	- At what level, a particular service has been incorporated into the exercises.

 Expect this table to change frequently as new exercises are added.